Oliver-Leete/HSSSimulations.jl/docs/src/tutorials/4_res_tut.md

 end
 ```

-Also, the other contents of a few of GVars's fields can be customised by us, the `matProp` field
+Also, the other contents of a few of `Problem`'s fields can be customised by us, the `matProp`
-contains the [`AbstractMatProp`](@ref) struct for the simulation, and the `params` field contains
+field contains the [`AbstractMatProp`](@ref) struct for the simulation, and the `params` field
-the simulation's [`AbstractProblemParams`](@ref) struct.
-So if we were making a new material model
+contains the simulation's [`AbstractProblemParams`](@ref) struct.
+So if we were making a new
-then we could use it's struct to store something and then save it all at the end, or the same for
+material model then we could use it's struct to store something and then save it all at the end,
-boundary conditions with the parameters struct.
+or the same for boundary conditions with the parameters struct.

 In addition to our `otherResults` struct, we will also save a couple of things that are already
 available from the default structs.
 The maximum melt state is from the [`MatProp`](@ref) struct